niickmerc/spotif-ai-cover-art/README.md

-# AI-Generated Cover Art for Spotify Playlists
+# Spotif(ai) Playlist Cover Art

-Andrew Park, Anmol Sangha, Nick Mercuri
+Using Spotify, ChatGPT, and Stable Diffusion to create custom cover art for your Spotify playlists